 Definition: The process of increasing traffic to your website through organic search results on search engines (e.g. Google, Bing, Yahoo), SEO involves website content, referral traffic, and more.

 Importance: When potential customers search for your service or product online, how high does your website rank in search results?
 If your company does not show up on the first page or two, it’s likely you’ll receive fewer visitors to your website.

-Definition: Conversions in the forms of leads or sales (if your site has e-commerce), obtaining visitor information, inquires, and sales
+Definition: Conversions in the forms of leads or sales (if your site has e-commerce), obtaining visitor information, inquiries, and sales

 Importance: Are visitors showing interest and/or converting?
-If you have multiple forms, which ones is making the most people convert?
+If you have multiple forms, what makes the most people convert?